Get estimate

 Product discovery can be divided into two main phases: initial discovery and continuous discovery.

-During this phase, the focus is on identifying potential ideas for new products or significant enhancements to existing ones.
+Here, we identify potential ideas for new products or significant enhancements to existing ones.

-This involves a deep dive into understanding market needs, user pain points, and opportunities that the product can address.
+This involves a deep dive into market needs, user pain points, and opportunities that the product can address.

 Continuous Product Discovery is an ongoing process that takes place throughout the product’s lifecycle.